-The control card is located behind the fan unit, which must be
+The control card is located behind the fan unit, which must be removed to access the control card.

-Figure 1: Replacing a Control Card
+Figure 1 Replacing a Control Card

 1. Log in to the serial console port on the node with the control card to be replaced and power it down gracefully with reload halt command, confirming your decision when prompted, as follows: